 Background checks are mandatory when it comes to renters, and a key part of a background check is a rental reference letter.
 The purpose of a rental reference is to provide a vote of confidence from a trusted professional who has dealt with you previously as a tenant and can recommend you.

 Why it’s important to have a great rental reference

-This letter will essentially paint a picture of you as a character reference, to be dissected and analysed to see if you’re trustworthy enough to live in the property.
-By having a great rental reference prepared, it increases your chances of securing a rental property, particularly in a competitive rental market where there’s lot of applicants vying for tenancy.
+This letter will essentially paint a picture of you as a character reference, to be dissected and analysed to see if you’re trustworthy enough to live on the property.
+Having a great rental reference prepared increases your chances of securing a rental property, particularly in a competitive rental market where there’s a lot of applicants vying for tenancy.

 Most application processes for a rental property ask you to list the name and contact details of at least 2 references.
 Submitting a rental letter in addition that provides a glowing recommendation is likely to put you ahead of the competition.

 Property managers, future landlords, and real estate agents want to be assured of the trustworthiness of any potential new tenants, and will often go through tenant screening.

 What information do I include in a rental reference letter?